prasoon2211/buildbot/master/docs/developer/metrics-service.rst

 .. py:class:: InfluxStorageService

+   `InfluxDB <http://influxdb.com>` is a distributed, time series database that employs a key-value pair storage system.

    This class is a frontend to the InfluxDB storage backend.
    It is available in the configuration as ``metrics_service.InfluxStorageService`` It takes the following initialization arguments: